stratusjerry/charts/bitnami/kafka/README.md

 ### To 11.0.0

-The way to configure listeners and athentication on Kafka is totally refactored allowing users to configure different authentication protocols on different listeners.
+The way to configure listeners and authentication on Kafka is totally refactored allowing users to configure different authentication protocols on different listeners.
 Please check the [Listeners Configuration](#listeners-configuration) section for more information.

 Backwards compatibility is not guaranteed you adapt your values.yaml to the new format.
 Here you can find some parameters that were renamed or disappeared in favor of new ones on this major version: